SMaC: Statistics, Math, and Computing

 122.1403 149.1825 182.2119

-• Modern R usage offers a lot of shortcuts but those may be confusing to beginners.
+• Modern R usage offers many shortcuts, but those may be confusing to beginners.

 • In particular, R loops have mostly been replaced with map() functions.